Digital Photography: The Camera (Afternoon)

 Learn how to recognize available light and use it effectively in photographs

-Digital single lens reflex camera, mirrorless camera, or a point and shoot camera with manual controls
+Digital SLR (Single Lens Reflex) camera, or digital mirrorless camera, or a digital point and shoot camera with manual settings capabilities

-The studio fee includes the use of our digital studio and one digital print
+The lab fee includes the use of our digital studio, and one digital print.